dylangovender/rewardseasy_web/content/posts/monthly-reminders.md

 2. Ensure 80% of online spend on VCC [2000 points]

-3. Ensure 80% of instore spend on VCC [1000 points]
+3. Ensure 80% of in-store spend on VCC [1000 points]

 4. View the "track my rewards" tab on the app.
 FNB app -> eBucks -> Earn -> Track my rewards [1000 points]